-Immediate release of the domestic policy directive would not, however, remove uncertainty with regard to future FOMC actions, or with regard to the future course of interest rates Moreover, market conditions are constantly changing.
-The FOMC cannot be certain about what precise actions it will need to take at any future time, or the timing of those actions.35
+Immediate release of the domestic policy directive would not, however, remove uncertainty with regard to future FOMC actions, or with regard to the future course of interest rates....Moreover, market conditions are constantly changing.
+The FOMC cannot be certain about what precise actions it will need to the future time, or the timing of those actions.